justkif/Hybrid-Cryptographic-Algorithm/README.md

 ## Evaluation

+Comparing the main solution and RSA algorithm, the average runtime after `10 tests` each:
+   - The main solution: 0.0679798 seconds.
+   - The RSA algorithm: 0.0378548 seconds.

+The main solution is approximately `1.8 times` slower than the traditional RSA approach.
+However, this additional runtime results in significantly stronger security, especially quantum resistance, which RSA lacks.

+It's also worth noting that the `SHA-256` hashing step in the main solution was included only for demonstration purposes.
+In real-world applications where the hashed key is not explicitly required, this step could be omitted—resulting in an even faster execution time.

+Given that even with hashing the total runtime remains under `0.07 seconds`, the performance trade-off is minimal and acceptable, particularly for systems prioritizing future-proof, quantum-safe security.

 ## Acknowledgements

 I would like to express my sincere thanks to **Lê Hồng Vũ** and **Lý Gia Bình** for their dedicated work on the [Problem Analysis](#problem-analysis) and [Solution Design](#solution-design) of the project.